Greece - Data Protection Overview

 The Data Protection Law provides for specifications with regard to the appointment of a DPO by public entities, including:

-- DPO's appointment (Article 6 of Data Protection Law), (e.g., one person may serve as a DPO for several public bodies, choice is made on the basis of professional qualifications, an employee of the public entity may be appointed as a DPO, provision for the notification of appointment to the HDPA, unless not permitted for national security reasons or secrecy duties etc.);
+- DPO's appointment (Article 6 of the Data Protection Law), (e.g., one person may serve as a DPO for several public bodies, a choice is made on the basis of professional qualifications, an employee of the public entity may be appointed as a DPO, provision for the notification of appointment to the HDPA, unless not permitted for national security reasons or secrecy duties etc.);

 There are no variations with regard to the notification of a personal data breach to the HDPA.

 Data breaches can be notified electronically, (only available in Greek here).
 In this respect, data controllers are required to complete and submit a specific form which is available on the HDPA's website here.